 Extended consultations can be for periods of either:

-- greater than 40 minutes
+greater than 40 minutes

-The Agent can pay the reasonable costs of travel on a per kilometre basis for physiotherapists providing treatment outside their clinic other than when conducting a Workplace Assessment and Report.
+The agent can pay the reasonable costs of travel on a per kilometre basis for physiotherapists providing treatment outside their clinic other than when conducting a Workplace Assessment and Report.
 Travel is defined as the physiotherapist driving a registered motor vehicle from their clinic address to an approved community consultation.

 Approved consultations in a community setting are paid at the standard or extended consultation rate, inclusive of the higher fee rate where applicable.
 The cost of travel is paid on a per kilometre basis.

-- no other physiotherapist offering an equivalent service is situated within a 30 kilometre round trip of the worker ; and
+no other physiotherapist offering an equivalent service is situated within a 30 kilometre round trip of the worker, and

-travel to the worker is clinically justified.
+travel to the worker is clinically justified

-- the worker name and claim number
+worker's name and claim number

 the specific conditions and injuries to be treated

-- the clinical justification as to why travel is required
+the clinical justification as to why travel is required

-- whether or not there are other reasonable transport options available to the worker
+whether or not there are other reasonable transport options available to the worker

-the approximate distance and cost per episode of travel (round-trip); and
+the approximate distance and cost per episode of travel (round-trip), and

-the number of travel episodes requested.
+the number of travel episodes requested

-Travel is only payable with prior written approval from the Agent.
+Travel is only payable with prior written approval from the agent.

 The per kilometre rate paid for travel is different for regional and metropolitan areas.
 Travel is paid at the applicable rate where most of the travel occurred.
 For example, 10km in a regional area and 20km in a metropolitan area would result in payment for 30km of travel at the metropolitan rate.
 Metropolitan and regional areas are as defined by the Victorian Department of Health.